Merle-Ambrose/quintela-marketing-clone/README.md

 ReactJS, Bootstrap v5.0, CSS/HTML/JS

 ### Description:
-This website is a recreation Quintela's (software company) marketing website.
+This website is a recreation of Quintela’s marketing site, designed with a strong emphasis on modern, UI-driven experiences to engage potential investors and clients.
-It is technologically UI heavy to appeal to potential investors/clients.

 ### View finished product here:
 https://taupe-torte-b3213b.netlify.app